-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

-Financial escription of influence planning elements that have been influenced Ro w Revenues The impact of climate change risks and opportunities are integrated into our financial planning.
-Our Asset Business Planning process, which is conducted three times each year, builds in 1 Direct costs assumptions around our direct costs and revenues that may be impacted by climate change.
-For example, this process includes future price projections of carbon costs (e.g. Norway carbon tax Capital and EUA quota prices), in order for the Company to determine the direct cost (or potential savings) from different asset profiles.
-In practice, this enables the Company to expenditures metrics such as Free Cash Flow and EBITDA from climate-related investments, such as energy efficiency, electrification, renewable energy or other initiatives.
-Our Asset and EUA quota prices), in order for the Company to determine the direct cost (or potential savings) from different asset profiles.
+Financial planning elements that have been influenced Description of influence Row 1 Capital The impact of climate change risks and opportunities are integrated into our financial planning.
+Our Asset Business Planning process, which is conducted three times each year, builds in assumptions around our direct costs and revenues that may be impacted by climate change.
+To provide a case study as an example, this process includes future price projections of carbon costs (e.g., Norway carbon tax and EUA quota prices), in order for the Company to determine the direct cost (or potential savings) from different asset profiles.
 In practice, this enables the Company to quantify the impact on metrics such as Free Cash Flow and EBITDA from climate-related investments, such as energy efficiency, electrification, renewable energy or other initiatives.
-Our Asset Business Planning Access to process covers a long-term time horizon, through to 2030 onwards, and enables the creation of dynamic scenarios which can help us stress-test our portfolio and financials against low and high capital case assumptions (such as low and high carbon prices, or low and high oil prices based on IEA scenarios).
-The outputs from the process enable us to communicate our commercial resilience Assets and strength to the market under a reasonable range of scenarios, which is of core interest to our current and future potential investors.
+Our Asset Business Planning process covers a long-term time horizon, through to 2040 and onwards, and enables the creation of dynamic scenarios which can help us stress-test our portfolio and financials against low and high case assumptions (such as low and high carebon prices, or low and high oil prices based on IEA scenarios).
+The outputs from the process enable us to communicate our commercial resilience and strength to the market under a reasonable range of scenarios, which is of core interest to our current and future potential investors.